 The image above shows an example of a moonbow that appeared over Maui, Hawaii in February 2016.
-Note that although moonbows are also commonly known as lunar rainbows, or white rainbows in many parts of the world, all are formed by moonlight.
+Although moonbows are also commonly known as lunar rainbows, or white rainbows in many parts of the world, all are formed by moonlight.

-As with regular rainbows that are formed when sunlight is refracted through tiny water droplets, such as might be present in the atmosphere over large waterfalls or after a rain shower, moonbows are formed when moonlight is refracted through water droplets under the same conditions.
+Regular rainbows are formed when sunlight is refracted through tiny water droplets, such as might be present in the atmosphere over large waterfalls or after a rain shower.
+On the other hand, moonbows are formed when moonlight is refracted through water droplets under the same conditions.
 However, moonbows are always only visible at a point in the night sky that is exactly opposite the Moon in relation to the position of the observer.